psanan/valgrind_tutorial/README.md

 -----------------------
 Patrick Sanan, March 2017, for the ETH ERDW GFD group.

+If you just want the slides pdf (from Bitbucket),

+* click the Source icon on the left
+* go to slides/
+* click on valgrind_tutorial.pdf and "Download Raw"

 See slides/ for the slides.

-See the other directories for the examples mentioned in the slides.
+See examples/ for the examples mentioned in the slides.